coherent-research/mcs-documentation/MCSApiDescription.md

 Notes:
 1. The parameters from the original Data Collection Request (or their interpretation in the case where their values were implicit) are repeated here.
-2. All times are in UTC and in the format YYYY-MM-DDTHH:mm:ss
+2. All times are in UTC and in the format YYYY-MM-DDTHH:mm:ssZ
 3. A collection will be considered partially successful if some, but not all, of the data was collected.

 ### Register Value Object